Table Of Content

 Uninstall

-To uninstall the plug-in, simply remove the plug-in components from the folder where you have copied them during install (move them to the trash).
+To uninstall the software, simply remove the component(s) from their install location (move them to the trash):

 Using Blue Cat's MB-7 Mixer